BP sees five-fold rise in Q4 earnings amid higher oil prices

-LONDON – BP says fourth-quarter earnings increased five-fold as it benefited from higher oil prices, increased production and lower costs.
+LONDON – BP's fourth-quarter earnings increased five-fold as it benefited from higher oil prices, increased production and lower costs.

 Continue Reading Below

-BP said Tuesday its underlying replacement cost profit jumped to $2.1 billion from $400 million in the same quarter a year earlier.
+Underlying replacement cost profit jumped to $2.1 billion from $400 million in the same quarter a year earlier, the London-based company said Tuesday.
 The figure, which excludes one-time items and fluctuations in the value of inventories, is the industry's preferred gauge of earnings.

 Net income fell to $27 million from $497 million, largely due to another $1.7 billion charge for the 2010 Deepwater Horizon oil spill and a $900 million charge related to changes in the U.S. tax code.

+"This has been a really, really good year and it sets us off very well to enter into 2018," CEO Bob Dudley said.
+"We've got some real momentum."

+Energy companies are benefiting from a rebound in oil prices after leading oil producers cut production and companies cut costs when crude plunged to its lowest level in more than a decade early in 2016.
+Brent crude, a benchmark for international oil prices, averaged $61.26 a barrel in the fourth quarter, up 24 percent from a year earlier.

+BP's earnings also got a boost as seven new projects came on line during the year.
 Fourth-quarter oil and gas production rose 18 percent from a year earlier to 2.58 million barrels of oil equivalent a day.

 For the full year, production costs fell 16 percent to $7.11 per barrel.